bhardwajRahul/NETREAPER/README.md

 # Show all configuration
 netreaper config show

-# Get a specific value
+# Get a specific value (outputs raw value only, suitable for scripting)
 netreaper config get log_level

 # Set a value (persists to file)